ansys/pyedb/doc/source/user_guide/design_navigation.rst

 Use ``edb.simulation_setups`` when the goal is to inspect, organize, or create analysis setups for supported solvers.

-These two managers are important parts of the gRPC class architecture because they keep validation and setup management separated from geometry and connectivity traversal.
+These two managers are important parts of the PyEDB class architecture because they keep validation and setup management separated from geometry and connectivity traversal.